European values

 European values are the norms and values that Europeans are said to have in common, and which transcend national or state identities.
-In addition to helping promote European integration, this doctrine also provides the basis for analyses that characterise European politics, economics, and society as reflecting a shared identity; it is often associated with human rights, electoral democracy, and rule of law.
+In addition to promoting European integration, this doctrine also provides the basis for analyses that characterise European politics, economics, and society as reflecting a shared identity.
+It is often associated with human rights, electoral democracy, and the rule of law.

 Overview

 Especially in France, "the European idea" (l'idée d'Europe) is associated with political values derived from the Age of Enlightenment and the republicanism growing out of the French Revolution and the Revolutions of 1848 rather than with personal or individual identity formed by culture or ethnicity (let alone a "pan-European" construct including those areas of the continent never affected by 18th-century rationalism or Republicanism).

 The phrase "European values" arises as a political neologism in the 1980s in the context of the project of European integration and the future formation of the European Union.
 The phrase was popularised by the European Values Study, a long-term research program started in 1981, aiming to document the outlook on "basic human values" in European populations.
 The project had grown out of a study group on "values and social change in Europe" initiated by Jan Kerkhofs, and Ruud de Moor (Catholic University in Tilburg).
 The claim that the people of Europe have a distinctive set of political, economic and social norms and values that are gradually replacing national values has also been named "Europeanism" by McCormick (2010).

 "European values" were contrasted to non-European values in international relations, especially in the East–West dichotomy, "European values" encompassing individualism and the idea of human rights in contrast to Eastern tendencies of collectivism.
 However, "European values" were also viewed critically, their "darker" side not necessarily leading to more peaceful outcomes in international relations.

 The association of "European values" with European integration as pursued by the European Union came to the fore with the eastern enlargement of the EU in the aftermath of the Cold War.